localdevices/pyorc/docs/user-guide/api.rst

 You can see that ``da_frames.frames`` directs to the ``.frames`` functionality of *pyorc*.
 You will see similar principles for velocimetry and transect results throughout this manual.

+If you are a programmer, then we highly recommend to look at the following pages:

+* :ref:`Quick start for programmers <quickstart>` which contains full working examples to start programming
+* :ref:`API reference <api>`